appKODE/frontend-depend/README.md

 2. Manually dispatch the 'Snapshot Release' workflow and target it to run against the feature branch.

-3.The workflow will run `changeset version` with the `--snapshot` argument to update changelog and package files using the version number `0.0.0-testing-snapshot-releases-TIMESTAMP`.
+3. The workflow will run `changeset version` with the `--snapshot` argument to update changelog and package files using the version number `0.0.0-testing-snapshot-releases-TIMESTAMP`.

-4.The `prerelease` command will build the project which ensures build files will be present for the upcoming publish.
+4. The `prerelease` command will build the project which ensures build files will be present for the upcoming publish.

 5. The `changeset publish` command runs with the `--tag` argument set to the feature branch name and the `--no-git-tag` argument.
 Changesets will publish the version to the registry without creating / pushing a source control tag.